rogeryeosgit/learningNuxt/README.md

 - So lost in Vuex :( should have studied it before going on to nuxt.
 - asyncData and fetch are only in pages components.
 Not in layouts or other components.
 Fetch just puts it in the store. asyncData merges data.
 - Check out modules here [https://github.com/nuxt-community/awesome-nuxt#modules]
+- nuxt focuses primarily on SPA and SSR to the front end, but we can also add server side stuff via "serverMiddleware" in the nuxt.config.js file